airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 ---

 ### 1. **Active Listening**
-- Use body language (nod, eye contact) and verbal cues (“Interesting, tell me more…”).
+- Use body language (nod, eye contact) and verbal cues (“Interesting, tell me more...”).
 - People tend to share more when they feel heard.

 ### 2. **Observation**
 - Notice details (clothing, accessories, accent) and ask about them.
-- “That’s a unique necklace—does it have a story?”
+- “That’s a unique necklace, where did you get it from?”

 ### 3. **Strategic Silence**
 - After asking a question, pause.
 People often fill silences by elaborating.